Ribotot-anonymous/Project-2/README.md

 Note that exclude labeled as "babble" signal in [noise train](https://github.com/microsoft/MS-SNSD/tree/master/noise_train) and [noise_test](https://github.com/microsoft/MS-SNSD/tree/master/noise_test) of MS-SNSD.

 ### 2. Creating development set
-Split into six-second all signals audio clips.
+Split all signals into 6-second audio clips and index them in order.

-Normalize all 15639 clips.
+Then normalize all 15639 clips.

 ### 3. Creating validation set
+Select the audio clips indexed by a multiple of 10 in the development set.

+Multiply each of them by random numbers between 0.3 and 1.0.

-### 4. Creating test set
+### 4. Creating train set
+Once the validation sets are created, the remaining audio clips from the development set compose the train set.